Fertilizer: Acidification

 Soil acidification refers to the process by which the pH level of soil becomes more acidic over time.
 Soil pH is a measure of the soil's acidity or alkalinity and is determined on a scale from 0 to 14, with 7 being neutral.
 A pH value below 7 indicates acidic soil, while a pH value above 7 indicates alkaline or basic soil.

-Soil acidification is a significant concern in agriculture and horticulture.
-It refers to the process of the soil becoming more acidic over time.
+Soil acidification is a significant concern in agriculture and horticulture, leading to cation leaching, unstable soil aggregate structure, metal toxicity, decreased nutrient availability, and thus affecting soil biological properties and plant performances.

-Nitrogen-containing fertilizers can cause soil acidification when added.
+Nitrogen-containing fertilizers release ammonium or nitrate ions, which can acidify the soil as they undergo biochemical reactions.
+When nitrogen-containing fertilizers, whether mineral or organic, are added to the soil, they increase the concentration of hydrogen ions (H+) in the soil solution, which lowers the pH of the soil.
 This may lead to decrease in nutrient availability which may be offset by liming.
-These fertilizers release ammonium or nitrate ions, which can acidify the soil as they undergo chemical reactions.

-When these nitrogen-containing fertilizers are added to the soil, they increase the concentration of hydrogen ions (H+) in the soil solution, which lowers the pH of the soil.
+Soil acidification occurs also through acid rain, a man-induced concern despite severe measures to suppress or mitigate industrial gas emissions since the 1970s.
+Among reported causes of acid rain, nitrogen fertilizers (whether mineral or organic), and the subsequent emissions of nitrous and nitric oxides are prominent in regions of intensive agriculture.
+The mechanisms are complex, involving ammonia volatilization from manure (whether stored or spread) or urea and direct redeposition followed by nitrification in the soil or previous oxidation to nitrogen oxides in the atmosphere before redeposition as nitric acid.

 Accumulation of toxic elements

 Cadmium

 The concentration of cadmium in phosphorus-containing fertilizers varies considerably and can be problematic.
 For example, mono-ammonium phosphate fertilizer may have a cadmium content of as low as 0.14 mg/kg or as high as 50.9 mg/kg.
-The phosphate rock used in their manufacture can contain as much as 188 mg/kg cadmium (examples are deposits on Nauru and the Christmas Islands).
-Continuous use of high-cadmium fertilizer can contaminate soil (as shown in New Zealand) and plants.
-Limits to the cadmium content of phosphate fertilizers has been considered by the European Commission.
+The phosphate rock used in their manufacture can contain as much as 188 mg/kg cadmium Examples are deposits on Nauru and the Christmas Islands.
+Continuous use of high-cadmium fertilizer can contaminate soils and plants.
+Limits to the cadmium content of phosphate fertilizers have been considered by the European Commission.
 Producers of phosphorus-containing fertilizers now select phosphate rock based on the cadmium content.

 Fluoride

-Phosphate rocks contain high levels of fluoride.
+Phosphate rocks contain high levels of fluoride in the form of fluorapatite.
 Consequently, the widespread use of phosphate fertilizers has increased soil fluoride concentrations.
-It has been found that food contamination from fertilizer is of little concern as plants accumulate little fluoride from the soil; of greater concern is the possibility of fluoride toxicity to livestock that ingest contaminated soils.
+It has been found that food contamination from fertilizer is of little concern as plants accumulate little fluoride from the soil; of greater concern is the possibility of fluoride toxicity to livestock that ingest contaminated soil.
 Also of possible concern are the effects of fluoride on soil microorganisms.